xmindltd/xmind-sdk-js/README.md

 #### .validate() => `{status: Boolean, errors: Array<object> | null}`

-This is proof that all data are available and complete.
+This is the way to prove that all data are available and complete.

-The `status` indicates the result of validation which is `true` if it's correct, othewise `false` returns.
+The `status` indicates the result of validation which is `true` if it's correct, otherwise `false` returns.

 ## Topic

 The `Topic` is an important constructor function that implements most of the methods.
-And you are going to depend on it during most operations.
+And you're going to depend on it during most operations.

 ### Topic Options